totalopenstation/totalopenstation/docs/index.rst

 Getting started with Total Open Station
 =======================================

-Total Open Station 0.3 is in now available as a development preview and can be installed on all major operating systems.
+Total Open Station |version| is in now available and can be installed on all major operating systems.
+A development version could be build from source.

 Detailed instructions are available at the :ref:`installing` page.